Characterizing and Improving the Robustness of Self-Supervised Learning through Background Augmentations: Introduction

 \section{Introduction}

 Learning useful representations in the absence of labels is a critical challenge in machine learning.
-Recently, self-supervised (SSL) methods such as SimCLR \citep{chen2020simple}, MoCov2 \citep{he2019moco, chen2020mocov2}, BYOL \citep{grill2020bootstrap}, and SwAV \citep{swav} have risen to prominence because they are able to produce high-quality representations that rival supervised representations on vision tasks.
-These methods differ in the details of their approach--e.g. some are instance based (MoCOv2, SimCLR) while others are cluster based (SwAV), some explicitly utilize negatives while others do not (BYOL), and some use a memory bank (MoCov2).
-In fact, competitive performance has recently been achieved by SimSiam without any of these additions \citep{simsiam}.
-However, a central ingredient common to all SSL methods is their reliance on {\em data augmentation} as a means of encoding desired invariances.
-Two views of an image are created via independent samples from the data augmentation pipeline, and the encoder is trained to place them near each other in representational space.
-Thus, the choice of data augmentation is critical as augmentations and the invariances they encourage are the primary teaching signal these methods utilize to create semantically meaningful representations.
+Recently, self-supervised (SSL) methods such as SimCLR \citep{chen2020simple}, \moco~\citep{he2019moco, chen2020mocov2}, BYOL \citep{grill2020bootstrap}, and SwAV \citep{swav} have risen to prominence because they are able to produce high-quality representations that rival supervised representations on vision tasks.
+These methods differ in the details of their approach---e.g. some are instance based (\moco, SimCLR) while others are cluster based (SwAV), some explicitly utilize negatives while others do not (BYOL), and some use a memory bank (\moco).
+In fact, competitive performance has recently been achieved by SimSiam \citep{simsiam} without any of these additions.
+However, a central ingredient common to all high performing SSL methods is their reliance on {\em data augmentation} as a means of encoding desired invariances.
+Two \textit{views} of an image are created via independent samples from the data augmentation pipeline, and the objective is \textit{view-invariance}, i.e. the encoder is trained to place them near each other in representational space.
+Thus, the choice of data augmentation is critical, as augmentations and the invariances they encourage are the primary teaching signal these methods utilize to create semantically meaningful representations.

 In fact, \citet{chen2020simple} explored a large space of standard augmentations and demonstrated that the choice of these augmentations can have dramatic effects on performance.
 However, this standard suite of augmentations used in most SSL methods was modified from augmentations designed for supervised approaches.
-It would therefore be desirable to design new augmentation schemes for SSL that specifically target semantic focus for this setting.
+It may therefore be useful to design new augmentation schemes for SSL that specifically target semantic focus for this setting.